When you are struggling with lack of bladder control after your hysterectomy, then it’s time to try these home remedies for overactive bladder.

-Women can learn trough practice and persistence to regain control over their pelvic muscles.
-It takes some practice to master the technique of contracting the right muscles, and persistence, because it can take several weeks to months to see positive results.
+Women can learn through practice and persistence to regain control over their pelvic muscles.
+It takes some practice to master the technique of contracting the right muscles, and persistence because it can take several weeks to months to see positive results.

 4. Overactive bladder diet

-What in your diet can affect your overactive bladder?
+What substances in your diet can affect your overactive bladder?